koltyakov/gosip/README.md

 See more details [ADFS user credentials authentication](https://github.com/s-kainet/node-sp-auth/wiki/ADFS-user-credentials-authentication).

-Gosip's ADFS also supports a scenario of ADFS or NTML behind WAP (Web Application Proxy) which adds additional auth flow and `EdgeAccessCookie` involved into play.
+Gosip's ADFS also supports a scenario of ADFS or NTLM behind WAP (Web Application Proxy) which adds additional auth flow and `EdgeAccessCookie` involved into play.

 ### FBA/TMG Auth (Form-based authentication)